Pediatric Resources

 EMSC State Partnership Grant Program

-Since 1997, the program has provided funding in support of demonstration projects that help states improve, refine and integrate pediatric care into their emergency medical care system and improve emergency care for children being treated for trauma or a critical illness.
+Since 1997, the EMSC Program has provided funding to help states and jurisdictions improve and integrate pediatric care into their emergency medical care system.